Joint VA Loan

 Common Mistakes to Avoid

 We see this constantly.
-A veteran tells their civilian co-borrower they won't need a down payment because it's a VA loan.
-Then the lender explains the structure requires 12.5% down on the total purchase price, and both borrowers are caught off guard.
-The VA benefit is real, but it only covers the veteran's share of the loan.
-The other half of the required guarantee has to come from somewhere.
+A veteran tells their civilian co-borrower they won’t need a down payment because it’s a VA loan.
+Then the lender explains the 12.5% requirement several weeks into the process.
+The VA benefit covers the veteran’s share.
+The other half of the required guarantee has to come from the buyer at closing.

-Not Checking Whether the Lender Actually Handles This
+Not Confirming Whether the Lender Handles This Structure

 Joint VA loans with civilian co-borrowers are a niche product.
-Many lenders don't offer them or don't have a smooth process for them.
-Finding this out after submitting an application and waiting three weeks wastes everyone's time.
-Ask about it on the first call before you go any further.
+Many lenders don’t offer them, or don’t have a smooth process for them.
+Finding this out after submitting an application wastes weeks and costs you momentum.
+Ask on the first call, before you go any further.

 Skipping the Long-Term Liability Conversation